-As the number of designers, and developers, who work remotely increases, so is increasing the number of collaborative work tools that are helping designers to communicate with fellow co-workers and clients instantaneously, in productive and reliable manner — managing reports, managing support tickets, doing real-time design editing, and other things that would be so much easier to do in person, are now becoming available to do online through a range of tools built specifically for those purposes.
+As the number of designers and developers who work remotely increases, so does the number of collaborative work tools that are helping designers to communicate with co-workers and clients instantaneously, in a productive and reliable manner.
+Managing reports and support tickets, doing real-time design editing, and other things that would be so much easier to do in person, are now becoming available to do online through a range of tools built specifically for those purposes.

 Some of the most popular features of Yammer are: